Are Home Energy Costs Robbing You?

 You should sense a solid commitment from the Dealer to your total satisfaction with your new equipment and services.
 Dealers who have earned an excellent reputation are committed to 100% customer satisfaction.
 Their actions speak louder than any words and they practice listening, learning and responding to your needs.

 Look for a Dealer who provides prompt, courteous and professional services.
-Some Dealers provide an extra measure of convenience with extended hours, emergency repair service when you need it day or night, convenient finance options with approved credit, and a year-round maintenance program to keep your new furnace and/or air-conditioner in top working order.
+Some Dealers provide an extra measure of convenience with extended hours, emergency repair service when you need it day or night, convenient finance packages and a year-round maintenance program to keep your new furnace and/or air-conditioner in top working order.

 Get written, itemized estimates and when comparing estimates be sure to compare cost, energy efficiency and warranties.
 The lowest price may not be the best deal if it’s not the most efficient because your energy costs will be higher.
 You should also get clearly stated repair and service policies for all equipment, materials and labor.
 The best Dealers take full responsibility for honoring your warranties.